Rasaf-Ibrahim/Vue.js-Boilerplates/README.md

 ##### Note: Main branch is empty but there are some other branches in this repositroy.
-Each branch has a vue.js project.
+Each branch has a different boilerplate.
 ## Link of the other branches

 ### nuxt-scss-boilerplate <br/>